andrewObrien98/6-CS3450/README.md

 Documentation and resources for this project will be kept in the “docs” folder.
 This will include use case diagrams, the project plan, database diagrams, and more as the project progresses.

+Sprint reports can be found in the docs/Milestone3 directory.

 The actual web app building project will be kept in the folder “app”

 ## Version-Control procedures